-Swiss Justice minister concerned about more Schengen border checks
+Swiss justice minister concerned about more Schengen checks

-Jans discussed the functioning of the Schengen Area – which was extended to include Romania and Bulgaria on January 1, 2025 – with Brunner in Zurich on Friday, according to a press release by the Swiss justice ministry on Saturday.
+At a meeting in Zurich on Friday, Jans and Brunner discussed the functioning of the Schengen Area – which was extended to include Romania and Bulgaria on January 1, 2025 – according to a press release by the Swiss justice ministry on Saturday.

-Internal controls at borders in the Schengen area must be carried out within the framework of legal requirements and should be coordinated between the countries concerned, Jans told Brunner.
-For his part, the EU commissioner emphasised the importance of effective external border protection.
-Also here, Schengen states must cooperate, he underlined.
+Internal controls at borders in the Schengen area must be carried out within the framework of legal requirements and should be coordinated between the states concerned, Jans told Brunner.
+For his part, the EU commissioner emphasised the importance of effective protection at Schengen’s external borders – which also necessitates cooperation, he underlined.

 More